 Review of truck traffic volumes in the FDOT Florida Traffic Online site (FDOT 2020g) reveals that volumes are greatest along the portion of I-75 north of Immokalee Road where trucks comprise more than 8 percent of total AADT.
 Truck traffic volumes show that this section has daily truck volumes exceeding 8,500 per day.
 The portion of I-75 between Pine Ridge Road and north of Immokalee Road has truck volumes exceeding 7,500 per day and trucks make up between 8 to 10 percent of the total AADT.
-Along SR 29 south of I-75, truck volumes make up 26 percent of the total AADT.
-However, the total traffic volumes along this segment are low compared to other areas in the County.
+The highest daily truck traffic along SR 29 is just north of Immokalee (Westclox Street) at 2,108 AADT, which makes up approximately 16 percent of the total AADT.
+Along New Market Road in Immokalee from SR 29 to Westclox Street, truck traffic makes up approximately 13 percent of the total AADT.